KEY STAGE 3

-In English lessons we aim to promote a love of language and an ability to express ideas effectively, both orally and in writing.
+In English lessons the aim of our team is to promote a love of language, whilst nurturing the ability for our students to express ideas effectively, both orally and in writing.
 We also guide our young people to develop the ability to appreciate the ways in which language is used in a range of different settings and for many diverse purposes.
-Students are given immersive opportunities to examine how language has been used over the years, by writers to engage and entertain readers across a range of genres.
+Students are given immersive opportunities to examine how language has been used over the years by writers and orators, to engage and entertain audiences across a range of genres and around the world.

-The Key Stage Three curriculum for English is divided into literacy and oracy as reflected in the GCSE examination requirements:
+The Key Stage 3 curriculum for English is divided into literacy and oracy as reflected in the GCSE examination requirements:

 - Reading: Students need to be able to read, understand and respond to a range of texts. including;

 - Fiction: stories, play scripts, novels, and both modern and pre-20th century poetry